dsclee1/BRmesh-esp32-mqtt/README.md

 ## Bugs

 I'm unable to test the "ColorTemperature" code properly as it's not a function that my lights have.

+Adding lights has occasionally been flakey.
+I've tested this code on a group of 7 lights, for which it worked fine, but you'll have to see how you get on.
+Some of the polling times for the BLE Advertising frames might need adjustment.

 ## Contributing

 Contributions are always welcome!